jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List product images _GET_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 From the list of customers, swipe left and select the *View* button.
-The customer's details are shown on a screen with the customer's location at the top, the contact person's details, and then a list of the customer's products with images.&#x20;
+The customer's details are shown on a screen with the customer's location at the top, the contact person's details, and then a list of the customer's products with images.
 :::

 :::VerticalSplitItem